HopeSailor/sch_collaborator_recommendation/README.md

 This is the official codebase for our paper:

 > **Scientific Collaborator Recommendation via Hypergraph Embedding**
-> Xiaochen Wang, Wensheng Huang, Butian Zhao, and Shijuan Li (The paper is currently under submission, a full version of the codebase will be released upon acceptance)
+> Xiaochen Wang, Wensheng Huang, Butian Zhao, and Shijuan Li. *Information Processing & Management*, 2026, 63(2): 104423.

 ## Introduction